 Some website owners track their statistics obsessively.
 They log in to their statistic tools several times a day to see how many visitors they’re getting.
 They think of website performance purely in terms of traffic.
 How many hits?
 How many page views?
-Then they go out and try to increase those numbers, failing to realize that a proper assessment is far more involved.
+Then they go out and try to increase those numbers.
+This is certainly a good first step, but a proper assessment is far more involved.

 Website Performance Monitoring Tools

 There are a vast number of website performance monitoring tools available.
 Some of these tools require payment while others are absolutely free.
 My favorite statistics tool is Google Analytics, and it happens to be one of the free options.
 It offers plenty of detailed information that you can use to understand how your website is performing.

 Google offers a variety of useful tools for webmasters, which is why I recommend setting up a dedicated Gmail account for your business.
 That account can then be used for Google Analytics, Google Ads, and a host of other tools that are helpful for monitoring and managing websites.

 At the most basic level, you want to have an idea of how many people are visiting your site on a daily, weekly, and monthly basis.
 Additionally, you should know what the visitors are doing while they’re on your site.
 How many pages are they viewing?
 How much time are they spending on your website?

 Below is a list of data that Google Analytics and most other statistics tools provide so you can assess your website performance: